mattermost/docs/source/install/prod-ubuntu.rst

 Setup HTTP2
 ------------

-It is recomented to enable HTTP2 for enhanced performance.
+It is recommended to enable HTTP2 for enhanced performance.

 1. Modify your NGINX configuration as above.
 Then,